-Buzzards, like Red Kites, have also been making a comeback after persecution by gamekeepers and pesticides severely affecting them.
-They also suffered a decline in the 1950s when large numbers of rabbits, their favourite food, died from myxomatosis.
+Buzzards, like Red Kites, have also been making a comeback after years of persecution by gamekeepers and the impact of pesticides severely affecting them.
+They also suffered a sharp decline in the 1950s when large numbers of rabbits, their favourite food, died from myxomatosis.

-Usually seen singly or in pairs, they are larger than a carrion crow and can be a bit variable in plumage but have a couple of giveaway traits.
+Usually seen singly or in pairs, they are larger than a Carrion Crow and can be a bit variable in plumage but have a couple of giveaway traits.
 They have a slightly streaky brown back, paler underparts and a hooked beak you don't want to mess with.
-They can have a faint pale crescent on the breast.
-They are easier to recognise when flying with their short neck, broad 'fingered' wings held in a v-shape, and a short barred tail held like a rounded fan.
-The wings are pale underneath with a clear back rear edge.
-The youngsters are paler and more streaky than the adults and the female is slightly larger than the male.
-As well as soaring and gliding on their wide v-shaped wings, they can hover like a kestrel using slow wing beats.
-Although they are mainly seen when flying, Buzzards are a bit lazy and spend a lot of time perched on posts or trees, ready to swoop down on any prey that is silly enough to get too close.
-Their cat like mewing call ‘meee-ooo’ can be heard all year and especially on sunny days.
+They often have a giveaway faint, pale crescent on their breast.
+They are easiest to recognise when flying with their short neck, broad 'fingered' wings held in a characteristic V-shape, and short barred tail that looks like a rounded fan.
+The wings are pale underneath with a black rear edge.
+The youngsters are paler and streakier than the adults and the female is slightly larger than the male.
+As well as soaring and gliding on their wide V-shaped wings, they can hover like a Kestrel using slow wing beats.
+Although you mainly seen them when flying, Buzzards are a bit lazy and spend a lot of time perched on posts or trees, ready to swoop down on any prey that is silly enough to get too close.
+Their cat like mewing call "meee-ooo" can be heard all year round and especially on sunny days.

-For a Buzzard, if it moves and is not too big they will eat it.
-They feed on small mammals (like voles), insects, worms, and carrion (dead animals), but their favourite food is a tasty young rabbit.
+For a Buzzard, if it moves and is not too big, they will eat it.
+They feed on small mammals (like voles), insects, worms, and carrion (dead animals), but their favourite food is a tasty baby rabbit.

-Buzzard builds their nest in trees or on crags.
+Buzzards build their nests in trees or on crags.
 The nest is made of sticks lined with bracken and moss.
 A pair of Buzzards will often re-use the same nest over many years.
-In April/May, 2-4 eggs are laid at 2-day intervals and hatch after 35 days with mum doing the bulk of the egg sitting while dad gets the bunny takeaways.
-The young are fed in the nest until they can fly 50 days later.
-They stay dependent on mum and dad for food for a further 40 days until they have got the hang of skinning a rabbit.
+In April or May, 2 to 4 eggs are laid at 2 day intervals and hatch after 35 days.
+Mum does the bulk of the egg sitting while dad gets the bunny takeaways.
+The young are fed in the nest by both parents until they can fly 50 days later.
+They stay dependent on mum and dad for food for a further 40 days until they have got the hang of skinning rabbits.

 The Buzzard is mainly resident and found in cultivated country and wooded upland valleys.
-The young usually keep within a 50km radius of mum and dad so they can pop home at weekends for a good rabbit stew and a chin wag on a post.
+The young usually keep within a 50km radius of mum and dad so they can pop home at weekends for a good rabbit stew and a chin wag.
 There are about 50,000 pairs in Britain.
-The Latin name is 'buteo buteo' which means 'buzzard buzzard’, science being highly original with the naming again.
+The Latin name is 'buteo buteo' which means 'buzzard buzzard'.
+Science being highly original with its naming again.